gitastrophe/lazyload.js/README.md

     return this

-The four added lines are all noted with inline JavaScript comments.
+The added lines are all noted with inline JavaScript comments.
+These lines embody the basic concept of integrating lazy-loading into any existing gallery-like plugin.

+1) Identify the workhorse code.
+This is typically a method like "showSlide", or in the bootstrap code above, Carousel.prototype.slide.
+2) Wrap the workhorse code in a function and assign to a variable.

+    var callback = function() { /* original workhorse code goes here */ };

+3) Store the original invocation context.

+    var context = this;

+4) Invoke lazyLoad on the stuff you're about to show, then invoke the workhorse callback in the original calling context (The code almost says this better than this explanation).

+    $nextSlide.lazyLoad().then(function() { callback.call(context); });